Super Bomberman: Reception

-Super Bomberman was met with very positive reception from critics on both the Super Nintendo Entertainment System and J2ME.

-The four reviewers of Electronic Gaming Monthly gave Super Bomberman a unanimous score of 9 out of 10 and their "Game of the Month" award, and asserted that the game's addictiveness is on the same order as that of Tetris.
-They further commented that the game is great fun even in single player mode, but that the highlight is the multiplayer.
+According to Famitsu, Super Bomberman sold 117,322 copies in its first week on the market and 497,000 copies during its lifetime in Japan.
+The game received a 24.02/30 score in a 1993 readers' poll conducted by Super Famicom Magazine, ranking among Super Famicom titles at the number 20 spot.
+It also received acclaim from critics.
+Electronic Gaming Monthly's four editors named it "Game of the Month" and it received a "Platinum Editor's Choice", stating that its addictiveness is on par with that of Tetris.
+They highlighted its multiplayer, but commented that the game is fun even in single-player mode.

 Game Informer ranked it the 90th best game ever made in 2001.
 They claimed that its multi-player mode resulted in missed deadlines at video game magazines and development studios due to its quality.
 In 2011, IGN rated the game 49th on their "Top 100 SNES Games of All Time".
 In 2018, Complex rated Super Bomberman 37th on their The Best Super Nintendo Games of All Time and they opined the game is "probably best four-player game for the SNES."

-The game went on to sell over 918,484 copies in Japan alone and it also received a Platinum Editor's Choice.